Stals/hugo-share-buttons/README.md

 </tr>
 </tbody>
 </table>
-For TOML - put it at the end of you [params], or everything else will be a part of [params.shareButtons] and not [params] Also note that if your runing hugo locally with ```hugo server```, then you may need to stop it and re-run for changes to take effect.
+For TOML - put it at the end of you [params], or everything else will be a part of [params.shareButtons] and not [params].

+Also note that if your runing hugo locally with ```hugo server```, then you may need to stop it and re-run for changes to take effect.

 ## Settings